umarkhan2000/Stats_App/README.md

-Below is a sample **README.md** that you can place in the root of your GitHub repository for this project.
-Feel free to customize sections (such as installation steps, screenshots, etc.) to suit your needs.

----

 # Activity Log Prototype

 This repository contains a **Python prototype application** for loading, cleaning, transforming, and analyzing online activity logs in a blended university course.
 The application is designed to run in **JupyterLab** under a compatible Python environment (3.7–3.10).
 It provides a **Tkinter**-based graphical user interface to: